vkuzel/Hibernate-PostgreSQL-Extended-Dialect/README.md

-# Extended PostgreSQL dialect for Hibernate
+# Extended PostgreSQL types for Hibernate 5.0

 [![](https://jitpack.io/v/vkuzel/Hibernate-PostgreSQL-Extended-Dialect.svg)](https://jitpack.io/#vkuzel/Hibernate-PostgreSQL-Extended-Dialect)

 ## Features

 * [Partial support of mapping PostgreSQL arrays to Lists.](#postgresql-arrays)
-* Java 8 LocalDate, LocalTime and LocalDateTime to date/time types mapping.
 * [Mapping of JSON type to Map.](#json)
+* Java 8 time API is supported by [hibernate-java8](https://repo1.maven.org/maven2/org/hibernate/hibernate-java8/) package and since [Hibernate 5.2](https://github.com/hibernate/hibernate-orm/releases/tag/5.2.0/) by hibernate-core.

+When this project started I intended to create custom dialect for some ProstgreSQL types that are not included in standard Hibernate library.
+Then I found that making this as a library with set of custom types is better idea.
+So please use this project more like an example of adding library with custom types than "final product".

 ## Getting started

-Add dependency to your project.
+Just add a dependency to your project and that is all.

 **Gradle**
 ````groovy